S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   **grow the necessary skills**
 -   **support others** to participate artfully
 -   bring impediments and improvement suggestions to the attention of others if necessary

-Participating artfully may include interrupting, objecting or breaking  agreements.

 ---